Morgul/passport-persona/README.md

 This is a fork of [Passport](https://github.com/jaredhanson/passport).
 I made it because @jaredhanson hasn't been maintaining the original project.
 Feel free to submit pull requests, etc and I will publish them.

+This project is published on npm under `persona-pass`.

 ----

 # Passport-Persona